Blog/ROI & Buying Guide

 What is commercial cleaning robot RaaS?

-Commercial cleaning robot RaaS, or Robot-as-a-Service, is a monthly program that bundles the robot with deployment, training, software access, service coverage, and ongoing support.
+Commercial cleaning robot RaaS, or Robot-as-a-Service, is a monthly program that bundles the robot with deployment, training, software access, annual preventive maintenance, service coverage, and ongoing support.
 Instead of a large upfront capital purchase, the buyer pays a predictable operating expense and shifts more uptime responsibility to the provider.

 How much does a commercial cleaning robot cost per month?